 Both superpowers saw British imperialism as a threat.
 Recognizing this, Russia allowed its foreign minister to the U.S., Baron Edouard de Stoeckl, to approach the republic's leaders with an offer to sell Alaska in 1854.
 The deal fell through, and the topic wasn't seriously discussed again until after the American Civil War.

 The secretary of state under Presidents Abraham Lincoln and Andrew Johnson was one William Seward, a talented diplomat who'd been preaching Alaska's merits for years.
-In 1867, he and Stoeckl struck a deal that would see the U.S. take possession of the territory in exchange for $7.2 million.
+In 1867, he and Stoeckl struck a deal that would see the U.S. take possession of the territory in exchange for $7.2 million, which is worth over $138 million today.
 On April 9 of that year, the Senate ratified the transaction (although Congress didn't appropriate the funds until 1868).

 On Oct.
 18, 1867, Alaska formally became an American territory.
 Since 1911, residents of the Last Frontier have been celebrating that event's anniversary as a major holiday.
 Its name?
 Alaska Day.